 You can view our Aluminium range of awning hoods on the following page: Call us to make a quote. https://www.homepoint.com.au/metal-awnings

 We have approved fire-rated fabrics that can be adapted to any of our range of fabric awnings.
 Call us to make a quote. https://www.homepoint.com.au/fabric-awnings

 Blind makers, Incorporating Home Point and Noosa Screens and Curtains are a Textile and Metal awning, manufacturer and supplier on the Sunshine Coast with a strong industry presence and 23 staff ready to support you with your needs.
 If you have any questions, please don't hesitate to drop us a line.

-In Summary: All levels above level two, including ground level should have NO external blinds including straight drop (Zip type) and Folding arm awnings or other fabric canopies attached to the external walls unless they are non-flammable.
+In Summary: There are no fabrics that will comply with 1530.1.
+All levels above level two, including ground level should have NO external blinds including straight drop (Zip type) and Folding arm awnings or other fabric canopies attached to the external walls unless they are non-flammable.
 The definition of a product that is non-flammable requires the substance to withstand 750 degrees for 30 minutes.
 In short, NOTHING containing combustible material from the third floor and above will be approved.

 The first two levels can have fire retardant fabrics.
 Certifiers have the ability to provide compliance certificates to any existing structure.
 The original supplier must provide an FR rating for the fabric used in that product and the appropriate application made to a certifier in order for the awning to remain.
 The Certifier can approve or disapprove most applications with a common-sense approach.
 If we have installed a product for you, then we may be able to provide you with a flammability test report for your client's awnings or replace them with approved fabrics.
 Refer to the attached Advisory note or refer to C1.10 of the national Construction code.